fg-research/website/algorithms/classification/index.rst

 =============================================
 The CNN-SVC SageMaker Algorithm performs time series classification with an `unsupervised convolutional neural network (CNN) <https://doi.org/10.48550/arXiv.1901.10738>`_ followed by a support vector classifier (SVC).
 The CNN network encodes the input time series into a number of time-independent features, which are then used as inputs by the SVC algorithm.
-The CNN network consists of a stack of exponentially dilated causal convolutional blocks with residual connections and is trained in an unsupervised manner using contrastive learning.
+The CNN network consists of a stack of exponentially dilated causal convolutional blocks with residual connections.
+The CNN network is trained in an unsupervised manner using a contrastive learning procedure that minimizes the triplet loss.
 The algorithm can be used for time series with different lengths or with missing values.
 The algorithm also supports missing class labels.
 [`AWS Marketplace <https://aws.amazon.com/marketplace/pp/prodview-mo7cf4nrgrbxk>`_]